mapbender/mapbender-documentation/en/functions/export/imageexport.rst

 ImageExport
 ***********

-ImageExport allows you to export your current map-view.
+ImageExport allows you to export your current map view.
 You can choose png or jpeg format.

 .. image:: ../../../figures/image_export.png
      :scale: 80